rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_LN_W1.md

 A **pure name** encodes no useful information about whatever object it refers to.

-> Remarks: The names we have considered so far are arguably pure names - in particular, the only thing we have done with them is to bind them to an object in a context, and look them up in a context to get the object again.
+> Remark: The names we have considered so far are arguably pure names - in particular, the only thing we have done with them is to bind them to an object in a context, and look them up in a context to get the object again.
 Some people use the word *identifier* to mean a pure name.

-An **address** is a name which encodes some information about the lcoation of the object it refers to.
+An **address** is a name which encodes some information about the location of the object it refers to.

 > Remark: An IP address is not a pure name, since it can be used to route a packet to the corresponding network interface without you needing to know anything more about the interface.